 Suicide in men doesn't end the pain -- it just puts it on other people.
 Just ask the friends and family of Seau or Williams about the pain they now feel.
 There are much better ways to make the pain go away.

-Editor's Note: This post was originally published on May 19, 2012 and has been completely revamped and updated with new information.
+Editor's Note: This post was originally published on May 19, 2012 and has been updated with new information.